burhanaydinn/Burhan1925/README.md

 ### About Me

 I graduated in 2016 with a bachelor's degree in mathematics and computer science.
-Then, I took my master degree in Dokuz Eylul University in 2022.
-Working as an Software Test Specialist at Gratis via Testinium.
+Then, I took my master degree in Statistics at Dokuz Eylul University in 2022.
+Currently, I am working as an Assistant Software Test Specialist at Gratis via Testinium.

 <div align="center">